1. Home »

 • Intention.
 The letter should explain the writer’s objectives and why they seek promotion.

 • Accomplishments.
 Any recent milestones and triumphs should be outlined in the letter.
-In larger organizations, the employer may be unfamiliar with or forget the candidate’s prior achievements, and the letter serves as an opportunity to inform them.
+In larger organizations, the employer may be unfamiliar with or forget the candidate’s prior achievements, and the letter serves as an opportunity to remind them.

 • Benefits.
 The candidate should describe how they intend to benefit the company by telling what they will bring to the role they seek.